01Qin/Pill-Dispenser/README.md

 	- Friday documentation organization

 # Version control
-	- Github will have folders with everystage done by each person.
-At status meetings we merge these iterations
+	- Github will have a branch for each person.
+At the end of the week, we will merge these iterations
 	- in github we make iterations of the code update everytime you do something

 # Flow charts